G-Aziengbe123/EXCEL-REPORTS-AND-DATABASE-PROJECTS/README.md

 # EXCEL-REPORTS-AND-DATABASE-PROJECTS
-this repository contains all my excel projects and databases The Project is an excel workbook file and not CSV, click on view raw to enable viewers view the data cleaning and dashboard in one sheet
+this repository contains all my excel projects and databases, Click on Full excel project folder to access Raw Dataset and Finished project and dashboard The Project is an excel workbook file and not CSV, click on view raw to enable viewers view the data cleaning and dashboard in one sheet
 In this FULL excel Project, i Extracted raw Bike buyers Dataset, cleaned it up and prepared a dashboard visualization  with  my cleaned data